 The HARISON B7 upright bike includes the same fitness monitor and tablet/bottle holder as the B8 recumbent bike.
 In addition, the fitness monitor features an LCD with extra-large digits, is easy to read, and tracks time, distance, total distance, speed, RPM, calories, and pulse.

 Unfortunately, the monitor is not telemetric.
 Therefore, it can only read your pulse through integrated pulse sensors.
-In addition, it cannot communicate with Polar or other types of HR transmitters.
+In addition, it cannot communicate with Polar or other HR transmitters.

 The fitness monitor doesn’t have preset programs or online connectivity but does have goal settings for time, distance, and calories.
 Its operation is relatively straightforward.
 It only has three buttons.

 The monitor is battery-powered, and it requires two AA batteries, and they come with the bike.
-It starts when you begin pedaling and has a sleep mode to enter without bike activity for several minutes.
+It starts when you pedal and has a sleep mode to enter without bike activity for several minutes.

 The HARISON B7 includes a tablet or smartphone support that attaches to the monitor’s back.
 Therefore, placing a tablet or smartphone on the holder will not block any part of the LCD.
-This accessory also integrates a bottle holder compartment that can hold any hydration bottle.
+This accessory also integrates a bottle holder compartment holding any hydration bottle.

 And finally, another small shelf is embedded at the monitor’s bottom; this accessory can serve as a phone holder.